 Victoria Gardens – Dogs are welcome to stroll around the park on a lead.

 Boscawen Park – A park with a dog friendly section and dedicated dog exercise area.

 Pendennis Castle – One of Henry VIII’s finest creations, the historic Pendennis Castle is situated on Pendennis Point in Falmouth and has a great space to walk your dog.
-Take a stroll around the moat, or visit the inside to discover the site’s historic origins.
-Take in gorgeous views, exciting drawbridges and plenty of working cannons!
+Take in the views across Falmouth Bay with a around the moat.

-St Mawes Castle – This smaller castle is the sister to Pendennis and is situated in a stunning location.
-A ferry runs between Falmouth and St Mawes, which is also dog friendly so why not enjoy a stroll around both towns and have a boat trip too!
+St Mawes Castle – This smaller castle is the sister to Pendennis and is situated on the opposite headland on the Roseland side.
+A ferry runs between Falmouth and St Mawes, which is also dog friendly, so why not enjoy a stroll around both towns and have a boat trip too!

-Eden Project – The Eden Project is one of Cornwall’s most famous venues and there’s plenty of outdoor pathways for you and your pooch to enjoy.
-There are outdoor seating areas by the cafés too so you can relax and enjoy a refreshment together.
+Eden Project – The Eden Project is one of Cornwall’s most famous attractions, and there’s plenty of outdoor pathways.

 Trebah Garden – Trebah Garden is a gorgeous garden full of plants of all shapes and sizes – a true horticulturists dream!
 Trebah is in the Mawnan Smith area and is one of the top 80 gardens in the world.

 Caerhays Castle – This castle dates back to over 200 years ago and has a reputation for its selection of camellias and rhododendrons and is home to the National Magnolia Collection.

 The Cornish Seal Sanctuary – The Cornish Seal Sanctuary is a great attraction for people of all ages.
 You’ll be able to wander around visiting seals and penguins in the rehabilitation environment.